**process onera#

 Description#

-This command can be used in replacement of **process LCF
+This command can be used in replacement of **process LCF to perform

 damage cumulation within a rainflow counting procedure.
 Cumulation rules